Editor's Note: This story was originally published on April 13 and has been updated to include the latest developments.

 "China would much rather negotiate with Southeast Asian nations on a bilateral basis than with ASEAN as a whole," says Victor Cha, director of Asia studies at Georgetown University.
 "Beijing very much took a page from the U.S. playbook in this case — you're better off cutting smaller deals where you wield a lot more influence."

-Focusing on smaller deals plays well with China's piecemeal approach to the South China Sea.
+Focusing on smaller deals with individual countries plays well with China's piecemeal approach to the South China Sea.
 Slow and steady construction can eventually turn a few airstrips and outposts into a vast military complex able to dominate the sea and airspace alike.

 4. Despite alliances, the U.S. is hesitant to do much

 Washington's fear of unintended confrontations with China plays into Beijing's grand strategy in the South China Sea, analysts say.

 "China knows the United States will not go to war over atolls and coral reefs," Cha said.
 "These are not critical U.S. security interests."